North15/projectOne/README.md

 # Features:
  - Import files into the application for conversion
- - You can save the convert text into a .txt file
+ - You can save the converted text into a .txt file

  # Things I am planning on adding:
  - Ability to convert back and forth between the code and letters